The tenants paying the price so landlords don’t have to

 But even with greater transparency, the issue of fees is a pressing one for the UK’s 11 million private renters that in spring this year there was a Commons debate on the subject.

 Conservative MP Maria Caulfield said then that increased competition for properties has led to rocketing agent fees.
-In her constituency alone the local Citizens Advice Bureaux has found fees ranging from £175 to £922.
+In her constituency of Lewes alone the local Citizens Advice charity has found fees ranging from £175 to £922.
 She told the House: “Not only has the amount charged by letting agents increased, but there has been an increase in the types of fees charged.”

 An outrageous example